Battle of Masulipatnam: The battle

-During the siege a British fleet appeared on the Coromandel coast, consisting of ten powerful English East India Company ships.
+During the siege an English fleet appeared on the Coromandel coast, consisting of ten East Indiamen of the English East India Company under William Basse.
 It would have been possible for this fleet to join forces with the remaining part of the French navy, to relieve São Tomé together and drive the Dutch out of the area.
 But the English made no attempt to do so and chose to remain on their own.
 Van Goens, who does not seem to have heard of the arrival of this naval force, had sent a fleet of thirteen Dutch East India Company ships to Masulipatnam, an important office, north of São Tomé on the coast of Coromandel, to protect it against the attacks of the French admiral de la Haye, who seemed to be aiming for that post.

-Cornelis van Quaelbergen to whom the command of this fleet was entrusted, met the British fleet on the first of September 1673, five or six miles from Masulipatnam.
+Cornelis van Quaelberg to whom the command of this fleet was entrusted, met the British fleet on 1 September 1673 (N.S., 22 August O.S.), five or six miles from Masulipatnam.
 Soon the battle began, which was fought vigorously on both sides.
 After three or four hours of fighting the Dutch finally emerged victorious, taking the ship of the English Vice-Admiral of 40 guns, that of the Rear-Admiral of 34 guns, and a third of 36 guns.
 The others were chased away, and soon left the Indian seas altogether.